Styled By Ford, Designed By You

 "More Ford iDesign options will soon be available both for these vehicles, and for other models such as the all-new Focus due here next year."

-The authenticity of Ford iDesign vehicles will be validated by discreet badges on the B-pillars and underneath the bonnet.
+The authenticity of Ford iDesign vehicles will be validated by discreet badges on the B-pillars and underneath the hood.